icazz/Sisop-FP-2025-IT-C09/README.md

 ## Daftar Pustaka
 Rajgarhia, A., & Gehani, A. (2010).
 Performance and extension of user space file systems.
 In Proceedings of the 2010 ACM Symposium on Applied Computing (pp.
 206–213).
 ACM.

+Srinivasan, A., Kolli, S., & Wu, J. (2013).
+Steganographic information hiding that exploits a novel file system vulnerability.
+International Journal of Security and Networks, 8(2), 82–93.